-Working with acclaimed director Anthony Minghella, Kidman starred in the Civil War epic Cold Mountain (2003) with Jude Law.
-She has taken on some less mainstream projects as well, such as working with director Lars von Trier on the stark drama Dogville (2004).
-Best known for her dramatic work, Kidman has also tried her hand at comedy, starring in The Stepford Wives (2004) with Matthew Broderick and Bette Midler and Bewitched (2005) with Will Ferrell.
+Working with acclaimed director Anthony Minghella, Kidman starred in the Civil War epic Cold Mountain (2003) with Jude Law and Renee Zellweger.
+She took on less mainstream projects as well, working with director Lars von Trier on the starkly rendered Dogville (2004).
+Though more known for her dramatic work, Kidman has also tried her hand at comedy, starring in the remake of The Stepford Wives (2004), with Matthew Broderick and Bette Midler, and Bewitched (2005), with Will Ferrell.
 She also lent her voice to the lighthearted animated film Happy Feet (2006).

 Taking on a more serious role, Kidman starred as legendary photographer Diane Arbus in Fur (2006).
 The film failed to attract much interest from moviegoers.
 Kidman's personal life, however, drew a lot of attention that year.
 She had been dating country singer Keith Urban for some time when she announced that the pair had gotten engaged in May 2006.
 They got married in Sydney, Australia, on June 25.
 Guests included other Australian stars such as Russell Crowe, Hugh Jackman and Watts.